ClayBattle/Noogle/README.md

 ## Todo-list where to resume:
-1. Handle cached token expiration
-2. Placing file in its own directory option...
+1. Placing file in its own directory option...
 TODO when I figure out how I want to do folders in the future
 * Specifically, need to explore what folders I want, and how I want to maintain them. especially important for  meeting notes and initiative exploration type notes like research on stocks.
 Additionally, the ability to create (NOT delete) folders would be really nice.
 Ideally if I'm making an initiative related note I'll link it in its confluence document.
 Or maybe I'll end up prefering the google docs and drive org approach best.
 I really don't know.
 We will have to seee

 ### other: